makohda/IDRC_first_step_course_2018/README.md

 Type to check the installation
 `$ grep --version`

-If installation succeeded, you will get
+If succeeded, you will get following response

     grep (GNU grep) 3.1
     Packaged by Homebrew